amethon/www/_reflections/journal-appendix.md

 During the day, Henri and Michel worked tirelessly, performing a range of tasks related to the operation and maintenance of the vessel.
 They were skilled in handling mooring lines and cargo, and were always ready to lend a hand when needed.
 At night, they enjoyed spending time with their families and exploring the local area.
 Henri was an avid hiker and spent his days off walking through the countryside, taking in the sights and sounds of nature.
 Michel, on the other hand, was a natural storyteller and enjoyed regaling the crew with tales of his adventures at sea.

 Despite the challenges of life at sea, Henri and Michel remained positive and resilient.
 They were both passionate about the ocean and enjoyed spending their free time fishing and swimming in the clear waters.
 They were also deeply committed to their work and took pride in their contributions to the success of the L'Exploration.
 Together, they formed an invaluable part of the crew and were integral to the success of the voyage.
-##  Cook: M. Marcel Bouchard
+##  Cook: Marcel Bouchard

-M. Marcel Bouchard was a stocky man in his mid-fifties with a round, jovial face and a thick beard that was streaked with gray.
+Marcel Bouchard was a stocky man in his mid-fifties with a round, jovial face and a thick beard that was streaked with gray.
 His piercing blue eyes sparkled with intelligence and a mischievous glint, and his bushy eyebrows were often furrowed in concentration as he worked in the ship's galley.
 Despite his portly appearance, M. Bouchard was surprisingly agile, moving around the galley with a quick step and a light touch as he prepared meals for the crew and scientists.

 M. Bouchard had a pudgy, round nose that was always slightly red, a result of his constant taste-testing and love of good wine.
 His hair, once a thick and spiky mop, had thinned on top, so he often donned a small white chef's hat to keep it out of his eyes.
 His strong, muscular arms and hands were a testament to his years of chopping, stirring, and kneading dough.